 Hiring remote teams can indeed help.
 However, managing a remote team can be hard.
 It adds to your project risks.
 Adjusting the app development team size is a common way to mitigate risks, therefore, you might end up hiring more programmers.

-As you can imagine, the hardest part is finding the best dev team to create a successful mobile app.
+As you can imagine, the hardest part is finding the best mobile application development team to create a successful mobile app.
 I just described how we do that.
 So from now on, you should do that too.
 Here, our guide “Freelance app development team vs. field expert software development teams” can help you.

 If you don‘t know, then you are much better off hiring mobile app development companies or a dev team with a legal entity in your country and a physical office with employees.
 That way, you are fully protected.

-If you are looking for such a local mobile app development company in the US, DevTeam.Space can help you with its field-expert software developers community and AI-powered project management processes.
+If you are looking for such a local mobile app development company in the United States, DevTeam.Space can help you with its expert software developers community and AI-powered project management processes.

 Frequently Asked Questions

 You will need to create a project specification and build your development team to create a mobile app.
 After you have got your team together, set up the infrastructure, and outline the sprints.
 Then get stuck in.

 The answer to this question really depends on the complexity of the mobile application you wish to create for Google Play or Apple App Store.
 A basic application for mobile devices can be anywhere from a few thousand dollars, while a commercially viable app will be in the tens of thousands and up.